-Poor sight one of the most fruitful causes of retardation in schools-More involved in it than inability to see-The result of an abnormal condition of the mind-This cannot be changed by glasses-Memory among faculties impaired when vision is impaired-Memory of primitive man may have been due to the same cause as his keen vision-A modern example of primitive memory combined with primitive keenness of vision-Correspondence between differences in the faculty of memory and differences in visual acuity-Memory and eyesight of children spoiled by the same causes-Both dependent upon interest-Illustrative cases-All the mental faculties improved when vision becomes normal-Examples of such improvement-Relief of symptoms of insanity by eye education-Facts indicate a close relation between the problems of vision and those of education,
+Poor sight one of the most fruitful causes of retardation in schools-More involved in it than inability to see -The result of an abnormal condition of the mind-This cannot be changed by glasses-Memory among faculties impaired when vision is impaired-Memory of primitive man may have been due to the same cause as his keen vision-A modern example of primitive memory combined with primitive keenness of vision-Correspondence between differences in the faculty of memory and differences in visual acuity-Memory and eyesight of children spoiled by the same causes-Both dependent upon interest-Illustrative cases-All the mental faculties improved when vision becomes normal-Examples of such improvement-Relief of symptoms of insanity by eye education-Facts indicate a close relation between the problems of vision and those of education.

-CHAPTER XXX
+CHAPTER XXX PAGE

+Normal Sight and the Relief of Pain for Soldiers an Sailors d .
+284

-Growth of militarism in the United States-Demand for universal military training-Lack of suitable material for such training-Defective eyesight greatest impediment to the raising of an efficient army-None more easily removed- Plan for correcting defects of vision submitted to Surgeon General during the war-Not acted upon-Now presented to the public with some modifications-First requisite eye education in schools and colleges-Eye education in training camps and at the front also needed, even for those whose sight is normal-How school system might be modified for military and naval use-Soldiers should not be allowed to wear glasses-Importance of eye training to aviators-Eye training for the relief of pain.
+Growth of militarism in the United States-Deman for universal military training-Lack of suitable material for such training-Defective eyesight greatest in pediment to the raising of an efficient army-None moneasily removed-Plan for correcting defects of vision submitted to Surgeon General during the war-Not acted upon-Now presented to the public with some modifications-First requisite eye education in school and colleges-Eye education in training camps and the front also needed, even for those whose sight normal-How school system might be modified for military and naval use-Soldiers should not be allowed the wear glasses-Importance of eye training to aviators-Eye training for the relief of pain. e- i- ce n ot ne ls at i- i-

 CHAPTER XXXI

+Letters from Patients .
+290

-Army officer cures himself-A teacher's experiences-Mental effects of central fixation-Relief after twenty-five ycars-Search for myopia cute rewarded-Facts versus theories-Cataract relieved by central fixation.
+Army officer cures himself-A teacher's experiences- Mental effects of central fixation-Relief after twenty five years-Search for myopia cure rewarded-Fact versus theories-Cataract relieved by central fixation.
+7-

 CHAPTER XXXII

+Reason and Authority .
+304

-Inaccessibility of average mind to reason-Facts discredited if contrary to authority-Patients discredit their own experience under this influence-Cure of cataract ignored by medical profession-Expulsion of author from N. Y. Post Grad-uate Medical School for curing myopia-Man not a reasoning being-Consequences to the world.
+Inaccessibility of average mind to reason-Facts discredited if contrary to authority-Patients discredit their own experience under this influence-Cure of cataract ignored by medical profession-Expulsion of author from N. Y. Post Graduate Medical School for curing myopia-Man not a reasoning being-Consequences to the world.